mckennam5/mckennam5/README.md

 ## 🙋 get to know me

 - 🏒 Huge Blackhawks fan — yes, even through the rebuilding years, loyalty is loyalty
-- 🍰 I bake and cook for fun — if you need a cookie recipe recommendation I'm your person
+- 🍰 I bake and cook for fun — if you need a cookie recipe recommendation I'm your girl
 - 🎮 I love playing video games — a completion run hates to see me coming

 ---